Traffic Light

 :cross_mark: At junctions that exist only to facilitate crossing bus, tram or rail routes.

-Like all permanent hazards, traffic lights must be mapped on public roads, with the exception that they should be mapped where the non-public road (e.g. parking or private segments) reconnect to the public road network.
+Like all permanent hazards, traffic lights must be mapped on public roads, with the exception that they should be mapped where a non-public road (e.g. parking or private segment) reconnects to the public road network.

 :white_check_mark: Examples of when to map traffic lights